kevin-f-ortega/redo/README.md

 1. Pull the latest version of this repository.

-2. Run `redo` at the top level to build everthing.
+2. Run `redo` at the top level to build everything.

 3. Run `install` to re-install everything.